nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Sorting list of persons: `sort`

 Sorts and displays the list of persons using the given criterion and order.
-The criteria that you can sort by are:
+You can use the following prefixes to sort by the respective criterion:
 * `n/` - Name of person
-* `m/` - Total amount owed
+* `m/` - Total amount of money owed by person
-* `date/` - Time since date of oldest debt
+* `date/` - Time since date of oldest debt owed by person

 Do note that you can only sort by exactly one criterion at a time.

-Use the following symbols after the prefix to indicate the order of sorting:
+Use the following symbols after the criteria prefix to indicate the order of sorting:
 * `+` - Ascending order
 * `-` - Descending order